LucasWithBoots/LucasWithBoots/README.md

 - 👯 I’m looking to collaborate on **Kotlin and UX/UI projects**

+- ❤️ I also love learning more about **LaTeX, Sass, Linux, UX Writing and the Francophone language**

 - 📫 How to reach me **lucas.carrijoferrari@gmail.com**

 - 👨‍💻 You can also reach me at [https://www.linkedin.com/in/lucascferrari/](https://www.linkedin.com/in/lucascferrari/)